|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Co-Pilot Captain Elbert Lee Raffety, USN (KIA, BR) Chicago, IL

-Built by Consolidated.
-Delivered to the U. S. Navy (USN).
-Assigned to VP-23 with side number 23-P-4.
-Prewar, this Catalina was based at NAS Pearl Harbor (Ford Island Seaplane Base).
+Built by Consolidated at San Diego.
+Delivered to the U. S. Navy (USN) as PBY-5 Catalina Bureau Number 2447.
+Assigned to Patrol Squadron 23 (VP-23) with side number 23-P-4.
+This Catalina was based at NAS Pearl Harbor (Ford Island Seaplane Base) on Ford Island inside Pearl Harbor.

 On December 7, 1941 this Catalina survived the first wave of the Japanese surprise attack against Pearl Harbor and Oahu undamaged.
 After the first wave, this Catalina took off on a search mission to locate the Japanese fleet piloted by 1st Pilot LCDR Massie Hughes, 2nd Pilot Lt.
 James Ogden and 3rd pilot AAMM1c Theuson.
-In his rush to take off, Hughes was wearing his pajamas beneath his uniform to take off right away.
+In his rush to take off, Hughes was still wearing his pajamas beneath his uniform.

-Afterwards, flown overseas across the Pacific to Australia.
-Assigned to VP-101.
+Afterwards, flown across the Pacific to Australia.
+By the middle of 1943, assigned to Patrol Squadron 101 (VP-101).
 No known nickname or nose art.
-During the middle of August 1943, Catalinas from VP-101 were tasked to provide air cover for ship movements between Australia and Port Moresby and operated from the Port Moresby Seaplane Base near Port Moresby.
+During the middle of August 1943, Catalinas from VP-101 were tasked to provide air cover for ship movements between Australia and New Guinea operating from Port Moresby Seaplane Base in Fairfax Harbor off Port Moresby.

-On October 26, 1943 took off on a rescue mission.
-Returning this Catalina was to land at Port Moresby.
-After crossing the Owen Stanley Mountain Range, the Catalina entered bad weather including tropical storms, high wind, heavy rains with practically zero visibility and was flying only on instruments.
-On the ground at 4:45pm, an Australian Army post fifty miles northeast of Port Moresby reported hearing a plane overhead in distress, then a few seconds later the sound of the crash.
-The entire crew was killed on impact.
+On October 26, 1943 took off from Port Moresby Seaplane Base piloted by Lt.
+Edgar Brown Graff on a mission.
+Returning from the mission, after crossing the Owen Stanley Range, this flying boat entered bad weather including tropical storms, high wind and heavy rains with practically zero visibility.
+Flying only on instruments back to Port Moresby Seaplane Base crashed killing everyone aboard on impact.
+On the ground at an Australian Army post roughly fifty miles northeast of Port Moresby reported hearing a plane overhead in distress, then a few seconds later the sound of the crash at 4:45pm.

 Bob Piper recalls: